How to Make Italian Soffritto

 Expert Tips

-- Chop up the raw veggies in advance and freeze them in ice cubes, a freezer bag, or an airtight container for up to 8-12 months.
+- Make Ahead.
+Chop up the raw veggies in advance and freeze them in ice cubes, a freezer bag, or an airtight container for up to 8-12 months.
+Then when you’re ready, start your soffritto cooking and then continue making your recipe.

 💙 MADE THIS RECIPE AND LOVED IT? 💙 Please leave a ⭐️STAR rating and COMMENT below- I love connecting with you!
 Tag me with your creations on Instagram and find me on Pinterest.